tranthn/class-metagenomics/README.md

         $marker_base_url = "";
         $ncbi_url = "";

-2. PhyloSift comes with sample data that can be used to test it, which takes about 30 minutes:
+7. PhyloSift comes with sample data that can be used to test it, which takes about 30 minutes:

         # outputs to  <phylosift-root>/phylosift_v1.0.1/PS_temp/HMP_1.fastq.gz/
         # more details on files are at phylosift: https://phylosift.wordpress.com/tutorials/phylosift-outputs/
         cd <phylosift-root>/phylosift_v1.0.1
         ./phylosift all --paired tutorial_data/HMP_1.fastq.gz tutorial_data/HMP_2.fastq.gz

+8. Debugging: if you had failed runs, PhyloSift won't re-run unless you clear out the partial output from PS_temp:

+        rm -rf PS_temp/**

 ### sample metageome
 * Metagenome: [sample fastq](https://portal.hmpdacc.org/files/596fc2de57601ec08a01fdee59e998a1)